deskofkyle/WaterLogging/README.md

 # Testing:

 1. Clone the following repository. https://github.com/deskofkyle/WaterLogging
 2. Navigate to the directory that you cloned to.
 Run `open WaterLogging/WaterLogging.xcworkspace` with Xcode installed.
 You can also just run the Xcode project.
+Be sure to run the workspace and not the project.
 3. Choose “WaterLogging” in the schemes and choose a device to run it on.
 4. Run through the Validation of Behavior steps below

 # How to Run Unit Tests:
 1. Clone the following repository. https://github.com/deskofkyle/WaterLogging
 2. Navigate to the directory that you cloned to.
 Run `open WaterLogging/WaterLogging.xcworkspace` with Xcode installed.
 You can also just run the Xcode project.
+Be sure to run the workspace and not the project.
 3. Choose “WaterLogging” in the schemes and choose a device to run it on.
 4. Press “CMD+U” on your keyboard to run the test target.
 You can also use “Product > Test” in the Xcode navigation bar.
+5. See tests pass

 # Validation of Behavior:
 **Track today's water intake**

 1. Open the app
 2. Go to the Track Tab
 3. Under the “Enter Today’s Water” section, use the text field to type in a value.
 The value must be greater than 0mL and less than 6000mL.